 - 5.25.
 In order to manage liquidity risk, the Council will endeavour to maintain a minimum balance of £5m in bank accounts and money market funds with instant access (same day notice account).
 This is dependent on these facilities continuing to be provided by the banks. - 5.26.
-In addition to retaining a balance of deposits on instant access, South Lanarkshire Council also have an arranged overdraft facility of £5m that can be extended to £18m on request. - 5.27.
+In addition to retaining a balance of deposits on instant access, South Lanarkshire Council will maintain an appropriate overdraft facility. - 5.27.
 Longer term investments will only be considered where the Council's liquidity requirements are ensured and an assessment of liquidity risk has been carried out.
 No more than £10m of investments at any one time will be for a period in excess of 364 days.